dimroc/urbanevents/cityweb/README.md

 # CityWeb

-Built off of go-starter-kit primarily to have an isomorphic react server out of the box.
+Built off of go-starter-kit primarily to have a hot reloadable isomorphic react server out of the box.

 Install fswatch: